akilaid/responsechecker/README.md

 ```sh
 ./200OK.sh example-host.txt output-file-name.txt
 ```
-2. Host list file: name of your host list file
+2. Host list file: name of your host list file.
+Here mine is `example-host.txt`.
-3. Output file: name for output file (It will be automatically created)
+3. Output file: name for output file.
+Here mine is `output-file-name.txt` (It will be automatically created)

 ## Then what ?